mctools/ncrystal/docs/ncmat_doc.md

 to save space by specifying two or more consecutive identical values using the syntax `<value>r<count>` (i.e.  `0r2000` means the value 0 repeated 2000 times).

-Although not supported in the *NCMAT v2*, it might be interesting to note already that future versions of the NCMAT format are planned to support the optional specification of scattering kernels as S(Q,omega) tables.
+Although not supported in the *NCMAT v2* format, it might be interesting to note already that future versions of the NCMAT format are planned to support the optional specification of scattering kernels as S(Q,omega) tables.
 This is planned to simply use `qgrid`, `omegagrid` and `sqw` in place of `alphagrid`,